2022-April-Java-PT-Classroom/virtual-pet-amok-acbluem/README.md

 Test Driven Development was done on all classes except for VirtualPet, Cat, Dog, and VirtualPetShelterApp.
 Any methods that did not test for equality were instead used to see the output.

+Added classes

+- Organic/Robotic Horse classes, function similarly to the cat/dog ones
+- Horse interface class, also similar to Dog/Cat interface classes
+- Cage/LitterBox/Stable classes that have their own hashmap of pets and their waste values

+Added new methods

+- Treat method under VPS class, meat for dogs/cats and hay for horses (feeding the opposite will decrease happiness)